explosion/spaCy/README.rst

 .. code:: bash

-    pip install spacy
+    pip install -U spacy

-When using pip it is generally recommended to install packages in a virtual environment to avoid modifying system state:
+When using pip it is generally recommended to install packages in a ``virtualenv`` to avoid modifying system state:

 .. code:: bash

-    venv .env
+    virtualenv .env
     source .env/bin/activate
     pip install spacy